mcollina/hyperemitter/README.md

 ---

 ### .registerCodec(name, codec | codecs) <a name="registerCoded"></a>
-Custom codecs can be registered as long as they have both an `encode` and `decode` methods.
+Custom codecs can be registered as long as they have both an `encode` and `decode` method.
 Codecs are keyed by message name.
-For ease of use registration params can be provided as params (name, codec), an object, or an array of `{name: '', codec: obj}`.
+For ease of use registration params can be provided as args (name, codec), an object, or an array of `{name: '', codec: obj}`.
 Only once codec can be registered against one message at any given time.

  * ##### _name_
- The name of one of the message message this codec handles.
+ The name of the message message this codec handles.

  * ##### _codec_
  Any object which has an `encode` and `decode` method.

  * ##### _codecs_
- An object or string which represents a collection of codecs and their names.
+ An object or array which represents a collection of codecs and their names.

 ---